Nutty

 What’s the cheapest way to buy ethereum

-So the cheapest way to buy ethereum in the UK is to use a low cost cryptocurrency exchange, such as eToro¹.
+So the cheapest way to buy ethereum in the UK is to use a low cost cryptocurrency exchange.

 More advanced crypto exchanges also have lower fees (to entice the traders!), and so you can benefit if you use them too.
 However they are a lot more complicated to use, especially if you’re a complete beginner to crypto and investing in general.